chriskretler/vapoursynth-ubuntu-ansible/readme.md

 ### Overview
-The goal of the software in this repository is to repeatably deploy vapoursynth on Ubuntu.
-It leverages packer and vagrant to build test environments, and both bash and ansible to deploy.
+Ansible playbooks for installing vapoursynth, it's dependencies, select plugins and scripts on Ubuntu 18.04.
+Packer and vagrant are used to build test environments.

-The bash and ansible scripts are designed to run within vagrant, but--once verified--can be run on a host desktop.
+The bash and ansible scripts are designed to run within vagrant, and on a host desktop.

 Specific instructions for building an ubuntu desktop vm using packer and adding it to vagrant can be found [here](https://github.com/chriskretler/vsynth-env-provisioning/tree/master/packer/readme.md).